Answers to your most commonly asked questions about gastric sleeve surgery.

 Who is a good candidate for gastric sleeve surgery?

-Sleeve gastrectomy is typically reserved for people who have a body mass index (BMI) of more than 35 or for those who are not in appropriate physical condition to undergo gastric bypass surgery.
+Sleeve gastrectomy is typically reserved for people who have a body mass index (BMI) of more than 35.
 It may also be appropriate for those who can’t return for follow-up visits required by gastric banding.

-What are the benefits of choosing the gastric sleeve surgery?
+What are the benefits of choosing gastric sleeve surgery?

 The procedure is not reversible.
 It is performed laparoscopically, meaning that small incisions are made as opposed to one large incision.
 Then, a viewing tube with a small camera (laparoscope) and other tiny instruments are inserted into these small incisions to perform the surgery.
 The now tube-shaped stomach is sealed closed with staples.